jkniehaus/GEObulkRNA2salmon/README.md

 The expected input is a single or list of SRA number(s)
 The expected output is a results directory with a subdirectory for each SRR number.
-Each SRR subdirectory contains salmon output counts, which can be read into R/python for further analyses (DEG analysis, pathway enrichment etc.)
+Each SRR subdirectory contains salmon quantification files, which can be read into R/python for further analyses (DEG analysis, pathway enrichment etc.)

 Assuming apptainer is installed, the nextflow environment can be created with the following
 ```bash